 The EPIC Site File Generation tool uses the FORTRAN programs stored under \${FESTC_HOME}/epic/util/siteCreate.
-The tool generates EPIC site files for the selected grid cells with the minimum crop acreage limit criterion.
+This tool generates EPIC site files for the selected grid cells with the minimum crop acreage limit criterion.
 It also creates 21 crop directories with a crop site list file that is to be used in the other tools.
 Figure 11 displays the tool interface for the test_case scenario.
-Users can change the Minimum Crop Acres if the 40-acre-limit is too large for their modeling domain grids.
+As explained in Section 4.2, users can change the Minimum Crop Acres if the 40-acre limit is too large for their modeling domain's grid cells.

 Figure 11.
-The EPIC Site File Generation for the test_case scenario.
+The EPIC Site File Generation interface for the test_case scenario.

-After the queue job run is finished, users should check the log file under their scenario's scripts directory to make sure that there were no errors during the job execution.
+After the queue job run has finished, users should check the log file under their scenario's scripts directory to see whether any errors occurred during execution.
 The tool generates the following files and directories:

-- "scenario name"/share_data/SIT/"GRIDID"0.SIT EPIC site files to be used by all crop EPIC modeling.
-A description of the file format can be obtained from the EPIC model documentation. - "scenario name"/share_data/SITELIST.DAT EPIC site list file for all crops to be used in EPIC modeling. - "scenario name"/ "crop name" / "crop name"-LIST.DAT EPIC site list for this crop, to be used in the Soil Match for EPIC Spinup tool in the following section.
-If there are no grid cells that contain this crop, this file will be an empty file.
+- "scenario name"/share_data/SIT/"GRIDID"0.SIT EPIC site files to be used for all EPIC crop modeling.
+A description of the file format can be obtained from the EPIC model documentation. - "scenario name"/share_data/SITELIST.DAT EPIC site list file for all crops to be used in EPIC modeling. - "scenario name"/"crop name"/"crop name"-LIST.DAT EPIC site list for the particular crop, to be used in the Soil Match for EPIC Spinup tool discussed in the following section.
+If there are no grid cells that contain that crop, this file will be empty.